smolt/ldc-iphone-dev/README.md

 LLVM also has its [LICENSE.TXT](https://github.com/smolt/llvm/blob/ios/LICENSE.TXT) and LDC its combined [LICENSE](https://github.com/smolt/ldc/blob/ios/LICENSE).

 ## Prerequisites

 You will need an OS X host and Xcode.
 I am currently using Yosemite 10.10.5 and test against Xcode 6.4 and 7.1.
 Both seem to work fine, but Xcode 7.1 sometimes outputs warnings about missing debug symbols whereas Xcode 6.4 is quiet.
+You also need to set Enable Bitcode to NO in Xcode 7 for now.

 The prerequisite packages are pretty much the same as listed for [building LDC](http://wiki.dlang.org/Building_LDC_from_source) with my comments in parentheses: